andrewscaya/mod_simpleemailform/docs/advanced_options.rst

 Header Class
 ============

-CSS class used for module headers and titles.
+The CSS class used for module headers and titles.

 .. index:: Module Style